microsoft/azurelinux/toolkit/docs/quick_start/quickstart.md

 **[Gen2/VHDX Only] Fix Boot Options**
 1. Right click your virtual machine from Hyper-V Manager
 1. Select _Settings..._.
-1. Select Security and disable _Enable Secure Boot_.
+1. Select Security and under _Template:_, select _Microsoft UEFI Certificate Authority_.
 1. Select the SCSI Controller from the Hardware panel.
 1. Select DVD Drive and press Add.